KarinOldbring/vegan-a-eat/testing.md

 * Result: When viewing a recipe in full as logged in user the option to leave a comment in presented.
 When a comment is entered and the user presses the "Submit" button the comment is displayed in the comments section.
 If the user is not logged in there is a text stating that you need to be logged in to comment, the text presents clickable links to Login/Register.
 * Verdict: Code functions as intented.

+#### Manage Recipe

+* Expected Outcome: When a logged in user is viewing their own recipes, an option to Edit or Delete the recipe should be presented.
+If the site user is not the recipe author, there should be no option to manage recipe.
+* Test: View a recipe that I am the author of, wiew another users recipe and view a recipe as not logged in user.
+* Result: When viewing my own recipe an option to Edit or Delete recipe is clearly presented.
+When viewing a recipe that I am not the user of, or when not not logged, there is no option to manage recipe.
+* Verdict: Code functions as intented.

 #### Edit Recipe

+* Expected Outcome: When wieving your own recipes you are supposed to be presented with the option to Edit your recipe.
+When this button is clicked an Edit Recipe view is opened and all features of the recipe can be edited.
+* Test: View my own recipe, click Edit button and edit the recipe.
+* Result: The Edit Recipe view opens when the button is clicked and all features of the recipe can be edited.
+After the recipe has been edited and the Submit button is clicked, the recipe is updated and the user is redirected to the home page.
+* Verdict: The code function to Edit recipe works as intented, although also here there is an issue with the unique slug as presented in the Bugs section in the Readme.md.
+In a future version of the site the user would have been taken back to the recipe detail instead of being redirected to the home page for better user experience.

+#### Delete Recipe

 * Expected Outcome:
 * Test: